tilt-dev/tilt.build/docs/file_changes.md

 - `git clone https://github.com/tilt-dev/ignore-examples`
 - `tilt up` to run all the servers
 - Try editing the files and see which servers reload.
+- In a separate terminal, run `tilt get filewatches` and `tilt describe filewatches` to see how Tilt processes the edits.

 ## Future Work